Agriculture and Horticulture Development Board

-The Agriculture and Horticulture Development Board (AHDB) is a levy board funded by farmers and growers and some other parts of the supply chain.
-It aims to enhance farm business efficiency and competitiveness in the areas of: pork, beef and lamb production in England; dairy, potatoes and horticulture in Great Britain; and cereals and oilseeds in the United Kingdom.
-It undertakes research and development and farm-level knowledge transfer activity, provides essential market information to improve supply chain transparency and undertakes marketing promotion activities to help stimulate demand and to develop export markets.
-These are activities which most individual farm businesses could not afford to do themselves.
+The Agriculture and Horticulture Development Board (AHDB) is a statutory levy board and an executive non-departmental public body sponsored by the Department for Environment, Food & Rural Affairs (Defra).
+Funded primarily by a compulsory levy on farmers, growers, and others in the supply chain, the AHDB aims to improve farm business efficiency, productivity, and competitiveness through research and development, market intelligence, and export development.

+Historically, the AHDB operated across six divisions.
+However, following a significant period of industry friction in 2021, the organisation underwent a major contraction.
+Following democratic ballots, the statutory levies for the Horticulture and Potato sectors were abolished in April 2022.

+As of 2025, the AHDB provides statutory services to four remaining sectors.

 History

 It was formed on 1 April 2008, from five previous organisations which were similarly levy-funded, which were the British Potato Council; the Home-Grown Cereals Authority; the Horticultural Development Council; the Meat and Livestock Commission; and the Milk Development Council.

 It was created using powers granted under the Natural Environment and Rural Communities Act 2006.